 The point of this exercise isn’t the visibility/audibility of these things, but their utility in a different sense.
 These are the elements of the retail experience that don’t serve a “vital” function.
 They’re not essential to the practice of buying and selling goods.
 Retail stores could function just fine without signposts, cashiers, and background music.
 In fact, stores don’t require design in any explicit sense.
 Yet we expect to see design, regardless of the store we enter.

 Our societal notion of a good retail store is defined in large part by what has worked (and what hasn’t) over the course of iterative experience design.
 In other words, the elements I highlighted above are so engrained into our definition of a contemporary retail store (and how we interact with it) that we measure other retail experiences by them, even when two stores are functionally the same.
+So if you own one as well, you can make sure that your products are well-organized thanks to equipment like shop shelving which would surely entice your customers.

 These are the sorts of elements which make up ambient user experience, the experiences that subtly align with user expectations.
 Ambient user experience is design applied to the context in which users get things done in the course of using a website.
 Providing a good experience on our websites, in turn, means incorporating elements of ambience.
 If done correctly others will catch on, and your experience will define ones that follow.